secretnodes/hubble/README.md

 - [libsecp25k1](https://github.com/bitcoin-core/secp256k1) (with `--enable-module-recovery` configure option)

-## How to Setup Hubble
+## How to Setup Puzzle

 1. Fork this repo!
 1. Generate encrypted secrets with `bin/rails secrets:setup`.
 Use `config/encrypted_secrets_quickstart.yml` to see what values are needed for what environments.
 Store `config/secrets.yml.enc` somewhere safe as it won't be committed.
 1. Setup your instance:
     ```
-    export HUBBLE_ADMIN_EMAIL=your@email.com
+    export PUZZLE_ADMIN_EMAIL=your@email.com
-    export HUBBLE_HOST=ip-or-hostname-of-server
+    export PUZZLE_HOST=ip-or-hostname-of-server
-    export HUBBLE_RAILS_ENV=production
+    export PUZZLE_RAILS_ENV=production
-    export HUBBLE_KEY=~/.ssh/hubble-key.pem
+    export PUZZLE_KEY=~/.ssh/puzzle-key.pem
-    export HUBBLE_DOMAIN=hubble.your.domain
+    export PUZZLE_DOMAIN=puzzle.your.domain
-    export HUBBLE_REMOTE_USER=hubble
+    export PUZZLE_REMOTE_USER=puzzle
     ./setup/bootstrap.sh
     ```
     This automated process is meant for a Ubuntu 18.04 LTS install.
 We use AWS for this.
-Hubble uses HTTPS everywhere, so watch the output for when it asks you to create a DNS record.
+Puzzle uses HTTPS everywhere, so watch the output for when it asks you to create a DNS record.
 1. Assuming that all goes well, there will be a URL you can visit to claim an admin account and setup a password/2FA.
 1. In admin, create a new Cosmos chain with the chain name and gaiad RPC/LCD info.
 Make sure to click 'enable' at the top.
 1. Next ssh into the machine, start `screen` and do the initial sync:
     ```
-    cd /hubble/app/current
+    cd /puzzle/app/current
     bin/rake sync:cosmos:all events:cosmos:all stats:cosmos:all
     ```
     That will take a good long while depending on how long the chain you're syncing has been going for.